chuanqisun/htmaa-2025/src/posts/week-04/index.md

 ![Cage with feather](./media/cage-v2.webp)
 **Feature is barely visible**

-I enlarged the feature and printed it separately.
+I enlarged the design and printed it separately.
 This time it worked perfectly.
+I have unforunately overwritten the CAD file with another design and could only recover an `*.obj` file.
+I should use the version history feature to backup more often in Onshape.

 ![Feather on flat](./media/feather-flat.webp)
 **Separate the feature ([model](./models/feather.obj))**